Moving road trips 101: Tips for driving across the country

 Prepare for emergencies with roadside assistance

 When you rent your moving truck, you can also purchase roadside assistance from your rental company.
-For a long-distance move, you should always pay for this service.
+For a cross-country move, you should always pay for this service.

-However, it usually won’t cover roadside assistance for your personal vehicle.
-For your car, we recommend getting a AAA membership.
+Keep in mind that it usually won’t cover roadside assistance for your personal vehicle.
+For your car, we recommend getting an AAA membership.

 Estimate a realistic time frame